Headstorm/Interview/challenges/README.md

 An exciting startup has approached us for help in developing their product and establishing an online presence.
 You have been tasked with quickly creating a placeholder web page for this startup to establish a basic online presence.
 This page has the following requirements:

-* Startup name title.
+* Startup name title

-* Startup logo as icon in browser tab.
+* Startup logo as icon in browser tab

-* Contact us web form that captures contact information.
+* Contact us web form that captures contact information

 * Google reCaptcha V2 implement in page.
-Submission of form requires Google captcha pass.
+Submission of form requires Google captcha pass

 * Dump all the information from the form submission to browser console.
 Google reCaptcha Reference: https://developers.google.com/recaptcha/docs/display